/

 • There was a trial in court, or

 Despite the broad recommendations that encourage agencies to take a victim-centric approach, it certainly true that certification agencies can set their own policies and guidelines for what they will and will not certify.
-An attorney’s advice and advocacy can be helpful to understand how to best request a certification for the Qualifying Crime and receive a U Visa Certification.

-Waiting for a Decision and Delay Litigation
+Waiting for a Decision and Litigation to Address Delay

 When will I get my U Visa?
 Bona Fide Determination, Waitlist, and Work Permits.

-The regulations state that only 10,000 U Visas may be issued every year, and that any applications past this number are to be placed on a waiting list.
+The regulations state that only 10,000 U Visas may be issued every year, and that any U-1 applications approved past this number are to be placed on a waiting list.
 Once an applicant is on the waiting list, they are given a work permit and deferred action (an agreement not to pursue deportation) until their U Visa application is fully reviewed.
-In the past, it has taken four to six years to get onto the waitlist.
-This is due in part to the large number of U Visa applications filed every year, causing a backlog into the hundreds of thousands of applications.

 In June 2021, recognizing that this extreme delay was blocking people from earning their livelihood, USCIS under President Biden’s administration enacted a new Bona Fide Determination process.

-• The principal petitioner properly filed Form I-918
+• The principal petitioner properly filed Form I-918,

-• The principal petitioner included a properly completed law enforcement certification (Form I-918B U Nonimmigrant Status Certification)
+• The principal petitioner included a properly completed law enforcement certification (Form I-918B U Nonimmigrant Status Certification),

 • The principal petitioner included a personal statement describing the facts of the victimization, and